Zilliqa/zilliqa-developer/Coding-Guidelines.md

 Here are a few operational guidelines to keep everyone synchronized:
 1. **We will use C++14** and avoid the need for Boost or other third-party libraries.
 A rundown of new features in C++14 can be found [[here|https://blog.smartbear.com/c-plus-plus/the-biggest-changes-in-c11-and-why-you-should-care/]].
 The most important usable features are smart pointers and the OS-agnostic threading library.
 2. **Fix all compiler warnings.** ```-Wall``` will be turned on during compilation.
 Developers must address all warnings before pushing new code.
 3. **Avoid duplicate code**.
-We will maintain a set of reusable [[utility libraries|Utility Libraries]] such as for logging, tokenizing, and time-locked functions.
+We will maintain a set of reusable utility libraries at 'src/libUtils' such as for logging, tokenizing, and time-locked functions.
 4. **Respect the interface**.
 We should maintain a highly-cohesive/loosely-coupled design.
 If we need to expose some inner workings, a redesign should be done.
 5. **Handle errors systematically**:
     - _**If it's a violation based on a contract between developers, use assert**_.
 For example, C++ functions like strcpy() do not bother checking for NULL inputs anymore.
 We will activate ```-DDEBUG``` and use assertions during dev phase to quickly detect bugs.